-Mount Saint Vincent University (the Mount) is committed to being a model of creative teaching and research that nurtures socially responsible global citizens.
-With a unique blend of passion and individuality, the Mount is a university with unparalleled social impact at home, across the country and around the world.
+Mount Saint Vincent University (MSVU) is committed to being a model of creative teaching and research that nurtures socially responsible global citizens.
+With a unique blend of passion and individuality, MSVU is a university with unparalleled social impact at home, across the country and around the world.

 Vision, Missions, and Values